RDFLib/prez/README.md

 poetry run python main.py
 ```

+In order for Prez to work, a triple store such as [Apache Jena](https://jena.apache.org/) or [GraphDB](https://www.ontotext.com/products/graphdb/) must be available for Prez to interface with.
+Connection to the triple store is done via [environment variables](#environment-variables).

 Prez runs as a standard FastAPI application, so for all the normal HOW TO running questions, see FastAPI's documentation: